Payroll guide: imputed income

 Kevin Flynn is a guest contributor.
 The views expressed are theirs and do not necessarily reflect the views of Rho.

-Accounting terminology can be confusing.
-At first glance, “imputed” looks like “inputted.”
-The two concepts are not interchangeable.
-If you’re a small business owner or CFO, it’s important to understand the difference so your company can properly report imputed income.
-This article will explain how it works.
+If you’re a small business owner or CFO, it’s important to understand how to properly report imputed income.
+This article will explain what that means and tips to manage it properly.
 Some key takeaways to look for are:

 • Imputed income is an accounting term that refers to the cash value of the benefits your company provides to its employees.